larpchronicles/rules/previous-versions/chronicles-rulebook_2.6.0.md

 #### Glyph of Anchoring
    >A structure under the effects of Glyph of Anchoring prevents all dimensional movement effects from occurring within the building.
 You may not teleport into or out of this structure, including by use of Rune of Recall, nor can you use any effects that would move you temporarily out of phase.
 If you attempt to teleport into the structure, your spell or effect ends immediately outside the structure.
 All subjects in building perpetually under the effect of Reality Anchor and Dimensional Lock.
 A structure may only be under the effects of a single Glyph at any time, and a Glyph affects an entire structure, as such, they cannot be "nested" inside one another.
 A structure under the effects of a Glyph must have each door/entry obviously display an A for Anchoring.
 A Glyph lasts 5 days.
 This item is consumed on use.
 #### Rune of Erasure
    >This rune is specifically designed for the removal of Glyphs.
 Once activated, the user must spend 5 minutes concentrating on the Glyphed structure, while maintaining contact, at the end of which the Glyph is destroyed.
 User must announce “Erasing Glyph” at the beginning of the concentration, and “Glyph Down” at the end of the concentration.
-If the user’s concentration is interrupted, or they lose contact with the structure, the Rune is consumed to no effect.
+If the user's concentration is interrupted, or they lose contact with the structure, the Rune is consumed to no effect.
 This item is consumed on use.
 #### Break Enslavement Rune
    >This rune is designed to cleanse the most powerful of mental magics from the core of another being.
 The user must touch the target and declare “Break Enslavement.”
 Any active ENSLAVEMENT effect on the target will immediately end.
 This item is consumed on use.